 Did you pee in the pool?

-Last week Victoria and I visited the Bahamas.
-It was a work trip for her; I was just the “+1” Although she lived in Nassau briefly several years ago, it was my first visit to this archipelago in the Caribbean.
+A few months ago, Victoria and I visited the Bahamas.
+For Victoria, this was one of those “incentive-team-building-reward-bla bla bla trips.”
+In short, it was a 3-day work trip for her and her colleagues, and I was just the “+1”.
+Although she lived in Nassau briefly several years ago, it was my first visit to this archipelago in the Caribbean.

-The hotel and casino were huge.
+The hotel-casino was huge.
 The property was Vegas-like.
+But old Vegas.
 Ornate and gaudy.
+The decor was Liberace meets the Gambino crime family.
 The food was what you would expect, average and overpriced.
 The beach and pools were packed with throngs of tourists that descend on these shallow islands weekly.
-Thousands of tourists, all wearing fuchsia and turquoise, trying to look slim in oversized Tommy Bahama.
+Thousands of tourists, all wearing fuchsia and turquoise, trying to look slim in oversized Tommy Bahama resort wear.
 For me, it’s just not my jam.
 Sipping on a $28.00 cocktail in an overcrowded pool filled with urine has never appealed to me.
-Well, that’s not true… there was that one time in Palm Springs.
+Well, that’s not true…there was that one time in Palm Springs.
 Anyway, I digress.
 Where was I?
 Oh yes, the crowds and pee-pee.
 Right, not for me.
 I am a traveler, not a tourist.

-Sensing my discomfort and destain for all things touristy, Victoria suggested we leave the hotel property and explore the island.
+Sensing my discomfort and disdain for all things touristy, Victoria suggested we leave the hotel property and explore the island.
 She remembered a conch stand on the west end where she and her friends would hang out years ago.
-Yes!
+YES!
 I said, thinking it couldn’t be worse than the hotel’s plate of $75.00 nachos.

 The colorful hand-painted sign read Dino’s Gourmet Conch Salad.
-This small roadside wood and brick catina looked sketchy.
-I stepped over a large dog napping, or at least I hoped it was napping, in the shade of a poinciana tree and sat at the bar.
+This small roadside wood and brick cantina, just a few steps from the sea, looked sketchy.
+We stepped over a large dog napping, or at least we hoped it was napping, in the shade of a poinciana tree and sat at the bar.
+Victoria, my guide, did the ordering.
+She asked for the house special: The Conch Salad.

-The salad was prepared in front of us by two knife-wheedling cooks that sliced and diced the limes, onions, peppers, and conch while avoiding the flys that dodged their blades.
+The salad was prepared in front of us by two knife-wielding cooks that sliced and diced the limes, oranges, onions, peppers, and conch while avoiding the flies that dodged their blades.
 They knew it was my “first time” and stepped up their show to entertain the couple from San Diego.

 Man chopping and preparing food in an outdoor kitchen.